 When a patient has a hearing aid issue, it's challenging to know the possible cause without making the patient come into our clinic for a diagnostic test on their hearing aids.
 Some hearing aid manufacturers allow remote diagnostic tests to be performed on their hearing aids.
 However, in our experience, they aren't always accurate.

 If you had a successful hearing aid fitting and your hearing care provider followed best practices, your hearing aids would be appropriately configured for you from the start, removing the need to go back in and make multiple changes within your hearing aid programming.
 Your hearing care provider must follow best practices when checking your hearing, fitting your hearing aids, and programming your hearing aids to do these things correctly - which can only be achieved in a hearing clinic.

 Another thing to remember about virtual care is that not all hearing aids work with these services.
 A pair of Bluetooth-enabled hearing aids are required, and you need to have an up-to-date smartphone too.

 At Applied Hearing Solutions, we use a variety of proprietary virtual remote programming platforms.
-While Phonak eSolutions is our preferred platform, we can remotely program hearing aids several major brands including Signia, Oticon, Resound, and Starkey.
+While Phonak eSolutions is our preferred platform, we can remotely program hearing aids from several major brands including Signia, Oticon, Resound, and Starkey.

 Virtual remote platforms allow us to program your hearing aids in real-time, or gives us the option to send you programming packages that you can upload when it is convenient for you.
-This allows us to offer custom programming even if you don't live in Arizona are currently traveling out of state.
-This assures that you always have access to professional support even if you can’t make it into the clinic.
+This allows us to offer custom programming even if you don't live in Arizona or are currently traveling out of state.
+This assures that you always have access to professional support, even if you can’t make it into the clinic.